+Facial recognition is based on biometrics.
 Unlike comparing a 2D photo to your face, recognition technology uses multiple points called nodes to create a 3D map of your face.
 (The iPhone X, for instance, uses 7 sensors and 30,000 infrared dots for mapping and comparison.)
-Some of the measurements that make your face unique include:
+Some of the measurements that make each face unique include:

-- Length of your jawline
+Length of jawline

-- Distance between your eyes
+Distance between eyes

-- Depth of your eye sockets
+Depth of eye sockets

-If the iPhone X detects any of these changes, it automatically takes a new scan of your face to use for future comparison.
+These measurements are then compared to any number of face databases (yes, they exist - the implications of privacy are beyond the scope of this blog, however) to identify that particular face.
+The technology is designed to account for certain universal variations – for example, your exact pose or expression, lighting levels, and aging.
+It works even if you grow a mustache, if you’ve developed a few more wrinkles, if your acne has flared up, if you have dark circles under your eyes, or if your skin is starting to sag.
+For example, if the iPhone X detects any of these changes, it automatically takes a new scan of your face to use for future comparison.
 So it continually adapts to your “new normal.”
 However, a facelift can make more dramatic changes that confuse the system – depending on the extent of the facelift.